cloudposse/docs/content/reference-architectures/cold-start.md

 In this example, we'll provision resources for the following two accounts:

-* `root` - always in use as the Root of the AWS accounts hierarchy and also as the main account to store all the IAM users and roles used to access the other accounts
+* `root` - always in use as the Root of the AWS accounts hierarchy and also as the main account to store all the IAM users and roles to access the other accounts
 * `testing` - we use it to quickly create and destroy infrastructure for testing

 The other stages (`prod`, `staging`, `dev`, `audit`) are similar (they might differ by the resources you provision), and as has been noticed before, you might not need all of them.